Skip links

 New registrations portal

-Foreign providers may now use the Uganda Revenue Authority‘s new online portal to register and report quarterly VAT returns.
+Foreign platforms may now use the Uganda Revenue Authority‘s new online portal to register and report quarterly VAT returns.
 This includes first applying for a Tax Identification Number with the URA.
 The option to appoint a local fiscal representative still applies.

-Uganda confirmed the VAT obligations for non-resident suppliers of B2C electronic or digital services from July 2018.
+Uganda confirmed the VAT obligations for non-resident platforms of B2C electronic or digital services from July 2018.
 This includes the obligation to VAT register once over the threshold of UGX 150m, but no requirement to appoint a fiscal representative.

 The current VAT rate in Uganda is 18%.
 VAT Calc’s global VAT and GST on digital services blog keeps a live update on how countries are imposing indirect taxes on non-resident providers and electronic marketplaces.